MonsterMaze/Eprom_USB/README.md

 The sketch for arduino nano is here: [arduino](arduino_nano)

 ## Hardware
-New schematics and PCB was modify for me are in the [hardware](FreeCAD) folder.
+New schematics and PCB into FreeCAD project, was modify for me are in [FreeCAD](FreeCAD) folder.

 I add LM317 for the power of Vpp (12.5v - 12.75 - 21v - 25v) from 24Vac input